AdamKenning/CE201-TeamProject/ProjectDocuments/User Stories.md

 - Anonymised Data Access:
   - As **a student studying Child Development**, I want **access to anonymised child health and wellness data** so I can **analyse patterns in sleep, growth, and nutrition for research or coursework**.
 ### For School Staff
-- Allergy & Emergency Info:
+  - Health and Allergy Management
-  - As **a school nurse**, I want **access to allergy information in a concise format** so that I can **implement prevention methods and respond correctly during a reaction**.
+    - As **a school nurse**, I want **access to allergy information and vaccination history** to **ensure compliance with health requirements**.
+  - Medication and Health Records
+    - As **a school nurse**, I want to **log and track medications administered to students**, including symptoms and health complaints, to **maintain accurate health records and communicate with parents as needed**
+  - Incident Reporting and Notifications
+    - As **a school nurse**, I want to **quickly notify parents/guardians about health incidents or concerns** to **keep them informed and coordinate necessary follow-up care**.
+  - Emergency Preparedness
+    - As **a school nurse**, I want to **receive notifications for students with high-risk conditions** and have access to emergency action plans to **respond effectively during health incidents**.
 ### Additional (Cross-role) Features
 - Interactive Summaries & Graphs:
   - As **a parent or caregiver**, I want **interactive graphs and visual summaries** that show changes over time so i can **quickly assess development**.